Probabilistic Entanglement Distillation: Error Exponents via Postselected Quantum Hypothesis Testing Against Separable States: Appendix

 Then we introduce some quantities necessary for the results we obtained below.
-Assume $\rho$ and $\sigma$ are two states acting on $\mathcal{H},$ trace norm and quantum relative entropy are common used tools to show the distances between $\rho$ and $\sigma$.
+Assume $\rho$ and $\sigma$ are two states acting on $\mathcal{H},$ trace norm and fidelity are common used tools to show the distances between $\rho$ and $\sigma$.
 The trace norm distance between $\rho$ and $\sigma$ is defined as